|

 Mark Feldman - violin

 J.D.
-Parran - clarinet, contra-alto clarinet and flute
+Parran - clarinet, contralto clarinet and flute

 Mark Dresser - double bass